KingfuChan/MTEPlugin-for-EuroScope/README.md

 + ***Route*** is not necessarily the full route but can be partial.
 One DEP and ARR pair can have multiple routes with different restrictions.
 + ***Remarks*** no need to explain.

-CSV files with incorrect columns will not be loaded.
+CSV files with incorrect column names or not in the given order, will not be loaded.
 Empty cells are accepted.
 However it's still possible to cause unpredicted issues if any cells doesn't follow the rules above.

 You need to use a command line to load the CSV file: **.MTEP RC PATH** (case-insensitive). **PATH** should be replace by the CSV file path and file name.